davidglo/boot-camps/Python/1_lists_and_dictionaries.md

 ## Dictionaries (A.K.A Associative Arrays)

-Lists let you store lots of variables, and to access them by their location in the list.
+Associative Arrays (which are called 'dictionaries in python) are one of the really nice features of many object oriented languages.
+For certain tasks, they make your life a lot easier.
+Whereas lists let you store lots of variables, accessing them requires you to know their location in the list.
 However, there are lots of times when you want to store lots of variables, but access them using more complex relationships.
-One example is a dictionary (which are often called 'associative arrays' in other programming languages).
-These let you store variables and access them using a key.
+Associative arrays let you store variables and access them using a key.

 Dictionaries in python are represented using curly brakets

-    $ a = { "cat" : "mieow", "dog" : "woof", "horse" : "neigh" }
+    $ a = { "cat" : "meeow", "dog" : "woof", "horse" : "neigh" }

 Here I am storing four key-value pairs.
-I am storing the value "mieow", and saying that this is accessed using the key "cat".
+I am storing the value "meeow", and saying that this is accessed using the key "cat".

-    $ a["cat"]
+    $ print a["cat"]
-    'mieow'
+    'meeow'

 Similarly, I have stored the value "woof", and have said that this is accessed using the key "dog"

-    $ a["dog"]
+    $ print a["dog"]
     'woof'

-Like lists, dictionaries also come with a lot of useful functions, which we can show using the TAB key in ipython
+Like lists, dictionaries also come with a lot of useful functions, which we can show using the autocomplete functionality in PyCharm

-    $ a.[TAB]
+    $ a.
-    a.clear       a.get         a.iteritems   a.keys        a.setdefault  a.viewitems
-    a.copy        a.has_key     a.iterkeys    a.pop         a.update      a.viewkeys
-    a.fromkeys    a.items       a.itervalues  a.popitem     a.values      a.viewvalues

-and that we can get help with using help()
+or else via the help function.

-    $ help(a.keys)
+    $ help(a)
-    Help on built-in function keys:

-    keys(...)
-        D.keys() -> list of D's keys
+Either way we can inspect the functions available for processing data in lists:

+    clear       get         iteritems   keys        setdefault  viewitems
+    copy        has_key     iterkeys    pop         update      viewkeys
+    fromkeys    items       itervalues  popitem     values      viewvalues

-The keys() function thus returns a list of all of the keys
+There's a nice overview of [dictionary methods at this link] (https://docs.python.org/2/library/stdtypes.html#mapping-types-dict).
+One particularly useful method is the keys() function, which returns a list of all of the keys

-    $ a.keys()
+    $ print a.keys()
     ['horse', 'dog', 'cat']

 while the values() function returns the list of all of the values

-    $ a.values()
+    $ print a.values()
     ['neigh', 'woof', 'mieow']

 We can change items in the dictionary by setting them equal to a new value

     $ a["dog"] = "bark"
-    $ a
+    $ print a
     {'cat': 'mieow', 'dog': 'bark', 'horse': 'neigh'}

 We can also use this to add new items to the dictionary

     $ a["fish"] = "bubble"
-    $ a
+    $ print a
     {'cat': 'mieow', 'dog': 'bark', 'fish': 'bubble', 'horse': 'neigh'}

 ### Looping over a dictionary